Nick-Vasquez-CSU/Bankers-Algorithm/README.md

 ##### HOW TO RUN THE PROJECT
 1. Download the repository and save it in a folder
 2. Within the linux terminal, input the following command to run the algorithm: `g++ bankers_algorithm.cpp "INSERT TXT FILE NAME HERE" -o executable`
 2.1.
-The txt files that can be loaded include: bankers_large bankers_medium bankers_small
+The txt files that can be loaded include: "bankers_large", "bankers_medium", "bankers_small", "bankers_tinier", and "bankers_tiny".
-bankers_tinier
-bankers_tiny